matloff/fasteR/README.md

 frame would have 100 rows and 3 columns.
 The entry in, e.g., the second row and third column would be the age of the second person in our data.
 The second row as a whole would be all the data for that second person, i.e. the height, weight and age of that person.
+The third column as a whole would be the vector of all ages in our dataset.

 As our first example, consider the **ToothGrowth** dataset built-in to
 R.  Again, you can read about it in the online help (the data turn out